Second Sunday of Easter

 Something tells me he also might have agreed with theologian Paul Tillich: “Serious doubt is confirmation of faith.”
 Nor is doubt the opposite of faith; and faith is not certain knowledge.
 As the writer of the Hebrews letter (11:1) aptly states it: “Now faith is the assurance of things hoped for, the conviction of things not seen.”

-For several years now we Americans have dwelt in a land filled with “truthers” and “birthers” and all kinds of others happily denying reality and seeking out every weird conspiracy theory the internet offers.
-I suppose they, too, are convinced of “things not seen” and are most assured of what they’re hoping for.
-But they all work in an opposite direction from the Apostle Thomas, from hoped-for conclusion to irrational thesis.
+In a strange twist, this brings me back to Doubting Donald, his birther co-conspirators, and all the rest of their ilk.
+I suppose they, too, are convinced of “things not seen” and are most assured of what they’re hoping for: evidence that You-know-who is not really who/what he claims to be and is, in fact, an Outsider and Other and, therefore, an Imposter.
+They all work in an opposite direction from the Apostle Thomas, from hoped-for conclusion to irrational thesis.

 We have much for which to thank Thomas, who first recognized in the risen Jesus our Lord and our God.
-As for all those populating the corners of the World Wide Web (does anybody still use that term?), I suppose (to paraphrase another scripture verse: John 12:8), the nut-jobs and crazies will always be there.
+As for Doubting Donald and the rest: Well, I suppose (to paraphrase another scripture verse: John 12:8), the nut-jobs and crazies will always be there.

 Peace be with us.